wodby/docs/stacks/containers/nginx-php/README.md

 ## Access

-You can access this container by SSH, credentials could be found on `[Instance] > Bundle > nginx-php` page.
+You can access this container by SSH, credentials could be found on `[Instance] > Stack > nginx-php` page.

 ## Content